amirHossein5/laravel-components/README.md

-This package provides ready to use pagination components using tailwindcss, with multiple theme according to your taste.
+This package provides ready to use pagination components using tailwindcss inside (you don't need to have it).

 For example ***instead of*** :